-Only nine crops account for nearly 70% of worldwide agricultural land use: sugar cane, maize, rice, wheat, potatoes, soybeans, oil-palm fruit, sugar beet and cassava [79].
-These crops are often produced in monocultures or narrow cash crop rotations, like corn-soybean rotations.
-Growing just one or two types of crop makes a farm prone to devastation from pest outbreaks or extreme weather, which are becoming more common with the climate crisis.
-Increasing biodiversity above ground by growing diverse crops in rotation, cover cropping, strip-cropping, inter-cropping, multi-story cropping, and integrating crops and livestock leads to resilience from these kinds of shocks while aiding soil carbon sequestration.
+Only nine crops account for nearly 70% of worldwide agricultural conventional system.
+Both organic systems include diverse cover land use: sugar cane, maize, rice, wheat, potatoes, soybeans, oil-palm crops and green manures with the manure system including a fruit, sugar beet and cassava [79].
+These crops are often produced multi-year, mixed perennial hay crop and composted manure as in monocultures or narrow cash crop rotations, like corn-soybean additional inputs.
+The conventional system is a corn-soybean rotations.
+Growing just one or two types of crop makes a farm prone rotation using standard chemical inputs with no cover crops. to devastation from pest outbreaks or extreme weather, which After ten years of continuous no-till the conventional system had are becoming more common with the climate crisis.
+Increasing the lowest soil organic carbon levels in all six Farming Systems Trial biodiversity above ground by growing diverse crops in rotation, systems, including its tilled conventional counterpart, suggesting cover cropping, strip-cropping, inter-cropping, multi-story cropping, that no-till alone, in the absence of cover crops and diverse crop and integrating crops and livestock leads to resilience from these rotations, does not sequester carbon.
+No-till farming limits the speed kinds of shocks while aiding soil carbon sequestration. by which soil carbon loss and soil degradation occur, but it does not sequester carbon.